Peter Gottschalk

 Other Professional Experience

-Manuscript evaluator: Cambridge University Press, Oxford University Press, Indiana University Press, State University of New York Press, Longman Publishers, Journal of Asian Studies, Journal Of The American Academy Of Religion, and International Journal for Hindu Studies.
+Manuscript evaluator: Cambridge University Press, Oxford University Press, Indiana University Press, University of North Carolina Press, State University of New York Press, Longman Publishers, Journal of Asian Studies, Journal Of The American Academy Of Religion, International Journal for Hindu Studies, and Australian Journal of Linguistics.

 Board member: South Asian Muslim Studies Association (2000-present).